COVID-19 & ONE CARE

 Some programs have never stopped and are being delivered as they were previously but with an increase in personal protective equipment (PPE) and infection prevention and control (IPAC) procedures.
-ONE CARE’s PSW care In Home and Assisted Living have continued as usual although the LHIN did put some clients of Home Care services on hold in the early stages.
+ONE CARE’s PSW care In-home and Assisted Living have continued as usual although the LHIN did put some clients of Home Care services on hold in the early stages.
 Staff shortages have had an impact, especially for Home Help.
-Our new Grocery Delivery service for seniors continues to operate.
 Home At Last has had an increase in helping people to move safely home after hospital stays.
-Meals on Wheels is being delivered through contactless delivery and is experiencing a large increase in demand.
+Meals on Wheels is being delivered through contactless delivery and is experiencing an increase in demand.

 Programs with more significant modifications

 Transportation | Friendly Visiting | Adult Day Program | Dining | Overnight Respite | Exercise and Wellness | Care Planning | Social Work | Foot Care Clinics

 Exercise programs are being offered virtually and Friendly Visiting is being done by telephone visits.
 Transportation services are limited to medical rides and essential programs like our Adult Day Programs.
 We have added plexi-glass barriers to the ONE CARE vans and drivers follow strict infection control and sanitization guidelines for every drive.
 At this time we are only using our agency operated vans but we are researching ways to safely re-engage volunteer driving as the lack of this service has had a large impact on the number of rides we are able to provide.
 We are looking forward to the time when we are able to safely provide volunteer transportation again.
 Social work has continued but is being offered by phone in many cases.
 Foot Care is currently running clinics in Stratford.
 The program is hoping to expand its services to offer support to clients who reside in both Perth and Huron County.
 We hope to open the Clinton clinic in the coming months.